-EMERGENCY CALL BOXES AND PHONES (Dial 911)

 - In an emergency, 911 can be dialed from any phone.
-Yellow signs are posted in all rooms identifying room numbers and closest access door. - Emergency phones are also located in all campus wings.

-SECURITY ESCORTS (Dial 0)

-To receive an escort from anywhere on campus to your vehicle staff, students and visitors may dial extension 9529 from any phone.
+Yellow signs are posted in all rooms identifying room numbers and closest access door, but dispatchers should be able to identify the room location through a programmed system called E911. - Red emergency phones are also located in all campus wings for direct calling to 911. - For non-emergency or to reach the on-campus Sheriff's Office dial extension 9529 from any college phone or 815-825-2086 then press "3". - To receive an escort from anywhere on campus to your vehicle staff, students and visitors may dial extension 9529 from any college phone or 815-825-2086 then press "3" for the Sheriff's campus department.
 If there is a cadet available, they will escort you, if not the Sheriff's Department will escort you to your vehicle.